 Deadlines & Review Process

-Awardees should be prepared to implement plans no later than May 2018.
-Projects must be fully paid for by June 1, 2018.
-Economic Development staff will work with awardees one-on-one to establish benchmarks to ensure grant projects are realized and on track for completion.
+Awardees should be prepared to implement plans no later than March 2019.
+Projects must be fully paid for by June 1, 2019.
+CDD staff in the Economic Development Division will work with awardees one-on-one to establish benchmarks to ensure grant projects are realized and on track for completion.
 Grant funds will be awarded upon project completion.

 For more information, please see the Small Business Challenge application form, which includes detailed guidelines, project examples, and a timeline for application submission and review.

 To participate in the Small Business Challenge Grant applicants must review and complete the Small Business Challenge Grant application form.